-Amed refers to the coastal area along the village of Culik including the seven villages of Amed, Aas, Banyuning, Selang, Lipah, Bunutan and Jemeluk.
-Life there is calm and easy going and the landscape uniquely beautiful, making Amed the perfect place for chilled out holidays in Bali.
+Amed refers to the coastal area alongside the village of Culik including the seven villages of Amed, Aas, Banyuning, Selang, Lipah, Bunutan, and Jemeluk.
+Life there is calm and easy going and the landscape uniquely beautiful, making Amed the perfect place for chilled-out holidays in Bali.

 Amed has known a rather recent touristic development.
 Tar has been laid out on the roads in 2000.
 Phone lines have been installed in 2003 and a bridge was built to prevent the main road to be flooded during the rainy season only in 2007.

 Dive sites around Amed

 Starting from Jemeluk beach, this dive site is used to discover scuba dives and dive courses.
 It is also a renowned snorkeling spot.
 This dive site starts on a strip of sand of about 50 meters, between a 1 and 5 m depth.
 This allows beginner divers to get accustomed to the equipment, to practice some skills in shallow water, and to indulge in the pleasure of diving.
 Following the sandy strip, we reach a 200 m long coral garden between a 2 and 10 m depth.
 The fauna and flora are particularly appreciated by all divers and you will also be able to dive around a small temple immersed at a 5 m depth and serving as an underwater post office.